ladybug-tools/honeybee/README.md

 # honeybee

-Honeybe is a python library to create, run and visualize the results of daylight ([RADIANCE](https://radiance-online.org//)) and energy analysis ([EnergyPlus](https://energyplus.net/)/[OpenStudio](https://www.openstudio.net/)).
-The current version only supports Radiance integration.
-For Energy simulation you can use the [lagacy honeybee for Grasshopper](https://github.com/mostaphaRoudsari/honeybee).
+Honeybee is a Python library to create, run and visualize the results of daylight ([RADIANCE](https://radiance-online.org//)) and energy analysis ([EnergyPlus](https://energyplus.net/)/[OpenStudio](https://www.openstudio.net/)).
+The current version supports only Radiance integration.
+For energy simulation you may use the [legacy honeybee for Grasshopper](https://github.com/mostaphaRoudsari/honeybee).

 This repository includes the core library which is the base for Honeybee plugins.
 For plugin-specific questions and comments refer to [honeybee-grasshopper](https://github.com/ladybug-tools/honeybee-grasshopper) or [honeybee-dynamo](https://github.com/ladybug-tools/honeybee-dynamo) repositories.